 HMRC initiates COP9 investigations when they suspect tax fraud, making them more serious.
 Under COP9, HMRC invites taxpayers to fully disclose any tax irregularities in exchange for immunity from criminal prosecution, provided they fully cooperate.
 Therefore, seeking professional advice is highly recommended.

-Investigations for tax fraud have fixed time limits which mostly depend on the type of issue existing.
-Staying updated with these time limits helps businesses become organised and maintain records according to the specific timelines.
+Investigations for tax fraud have fixed time limits, which mostly depend on the type of issue present.
+Staying updated with these time limits helps businesses become organised and maintain records according to specific timelines.

 The standard time limit in case there is no evident sign of mistakes or fraud is 4 years.
 HMRC can investigate up to 4 years of records starting from the end of the tax year.
 This is the time limit for standard checks.
 Organisations must keep accurate records maintained for at least 4 years.
 Any missing record can cause undue stress.